thirdtank/brut/brutrb.com/instrumentation.md

 client-side to provide insights about client-side behavior as part of a server-side request.
 Brut attempts to join up any client-side instrumentation to the request that served it.

-It does this `Brut::FrontEnd::Components::Traceparent` component, which is included in your default layout when you created your Brut app.
+It does this via the `Brut::FrontEnd::Components::Traceparent` component, which is included in your default layout when you created your Brut app.
 This creates a `<meta>` tag containing standardized information used to connect the client-side behavior to the server-side request.

 The Brut custom element `<brut-tracing>` uses this information, along with statistics from the browser, to send a custom payload back to Brut at the route `/__brut/instrumentation`, which is handled by the aforementioned `InstrumentationHandler`.

 You should then see client-side tracing information as a sub-span of your HTTP request.
 The information available depends on the browser, and some browsers don't send much.
+Also keep in mind that clock drift is real and while client-side timings are accurate, the timestamps will not be.

 ## Testing